weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 7. In the **Exchange admin center** for Exchange Online, the **dashboard** tab in the left-hand navigation pane is displayed by default, which displays the **Welcome** page.

     Scroll to the bottom of the **Welcome** page and under the **hybrid** section, select **setup**.

 8. On the **setup** page there are two **configure** buttons.
-The first button configures an Exchange hybrid deployment, while the second button configures Multi-factor authentication.
+The first button configures an Exchange hybrid deployment, while the second button downloads the Exchange Online PowerShell module for supporting
+    Multi-factor authentication.
     ‎
     ‎Select the first **configure** button to configure Adatum’s hybrid